 A cholesteatoma is a mass of skin cells in the middle ear.
-As the mass gradually increases in size, it destroys the middle ear’s bones, causing hearing loss and infection.
+As the mass gradually increases in size, it can destroy the middle ear bones, causing hearing loss and infection.
 Learn more about Cholesteatomas.

 Ear Infection and Otitis Externa

 Middle ear infection (otitis media) often occurs after a cold or with an infection of the upper airway.
 The Eustachian tube aerates the middle ear to prevent fluid from collecting.
 The Eustachian tube is a channel from the back of the throat to the ear allowing air to fill the middle ear space.
 When fluid occurs, it is initially sterile, but with time, it can become infected.

 Symptoms of otitis media include: ear pain, fever, decrease in hearing, and possibly drainage from the ear.
 Treatment may include a course of antibiotics.
 Long-term fluid may necessitate the need to insert tympanostomy tubes, a small tube placed through the eardrum, that serves a similar function as the Eustachian tube.
 This is a procedure performed by an ear physician based on the results of a hearing test battery and the medical history.

 Otitis Externa (swimmer’s ear) is an infection of the external ear canal.
 If there is too much wax in the ear canal, water, moisture, and debris may become trapped, increasing the risk for infection.
 Water from a pond, lake, ocean, and even a hot tub that houses increased bacteria can result in otitis externa.
 Believe it or not, Q-tips can cause external otitis due to trauma to the skin of the canal!
 Learn more about Ear Infections.

 Perforation (Hole) in the Tympanic Membrane (Ear Drum)